-LFIR2810 Fire and Emergency Services Administration
+FIRE2810L Fire and Emergency Services Administration

 This course introduces the student to the organization and management of a fire and emergency services department and the relationship of government agencies to the fire service.
 Emphasis is placed on fire and emergency service, ethics and leadership from perspective of the company officer.
-(Prerequisite: LFIR1240).
+(Prerequisite: FIRE1240L or LFIR1240).